Vivian Alamain: 1992–2000

-Vivian is released, and sets her sights on destroying Kate, and Victor's marriage.
+Vivian is released, and sets her sights on destroying Kate and her marriage to Victor.
 She finds out that Kate can't produce a male heir, so she carries Kate & Victor's baby.
 Vivian is now pregnant with their child, and tries to seduce Victor who doesn't fall for her tricks.
 Vivian gives birth to Philip Kiriakis, and Kate tries everything to get custody.
-Vivian also tricked Victor into marrying her by replacing Kate during the wedding rehearsal and made it the real deal.
+Vivian also tricks Victor into marrying her by replacing Kate during the wedding rehearsal and made it the real deal.
 When Kate finds out, Vivian drugs Kate's coffee, but the coffee is given to the pilot of a plane Kate is on.
 The plane crashes, but Kate lives although they can't find her body.
 She and Victor make love, after they can't find Kate's body.
 Kate returns, and wants custody of Philip, and gets it.
 Vivian takes comfort in Rudolfo (who is actually Stefano DiMera) and unwillingly helps with his plan.
 She and Ivan are accused of helping Stefano kidnap Marlena Evans, but Stefano signs an affidavit exonerating them.
 She and Ivan are named accomplices in Kristen DiMera 's scheme trapping Marlena in a secret room and are arrested.
 In exchange for her freedom, Vivian agrees to divorce Victor and gives up her wealth.

 Vivian receives bad news when she learns she is fired from Titan.
 She and Ivan begin taking odd jobs to make ends meet.
 She meets Steven "Jonesy" Jones, an elderly man whom she thinks is wealthy, but is merely a caretaker for Stefano DiMera.
 She marries him after a brief romance, and he dies on their wedding night after making love to her.
 She inherits his belongings, which makes Stefano romance her in order to get his possessions back.
 He implants a device in her tooth allowing him to control her moods.
 After they are married, she discovers what he did and files for divorce.
 He gives her the townhouse and money in exchange for her silence.
 She begins to look for alternative methods to cure Victor after he suffers a stroke.
 Once Victor recovers, he returns to Kate.
 Vivian leaves Salem with her sidekick Ivan to get a fresh start.
 They travel around the world, and live off Ivan's lottery winnings.